| 2001 |

 | 2005 |

-EAT-2 associates with the SLAM-related receptor 2B4 in NK cells and inhibits NK cell natural cytotoxicity and IFN-γ secretion by a mechanism requiring tyrosine phosphorylation of its C-terminal tail.
-The related adaptor ERT shares this inhibitory function. |
+EAT-2 associates with the SLAM-related receptor 2B4 in NK cells and inhibits natural cytotoxicity and IFN-γ secretion.
+This inhibitory mechanism requires tyrosine phosphorylation of the C-terminal tail of EAT-2.
+The related adaptor ERT shares this inhibitory function in mouse NK cells.
+EAT-2 and SAP have distinct and opposing functions: SAP activates while EAT-2 inhibits NK cell function. |

 Nature immunology |